fuhry/initramfs-scencrypt/README.md

 PGP smart cards have varying options for PIN limits and reset or self-destruct functionality - choose one that fits your needs.

-This hook has only been tested with the Yubikey NEO.
+This hook has only been tested with the YubiKey NEO.

 ## Disclaimer